If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 But I always recommend including some sort of budget, even if it’s a pretty broad range.
 It’s going to help in a few ways.

-First, it’s going to strengthen the quality of partner that’s willing to submit a response to your RFP in the first place.
+First, it’s going to strengthen the quality of the partner that’s willing to submit a response to your website RFP in the first place.
 A lot of the best shops I know won’t even bid on projects that there’s no sense of a budget at all.

 And then it’s also going to avoid wasting your time.
 You’re going to end up reviewing a lot of proposals and answering a lot of questions for partners that might have just known from the beginning they weren’t a fit based on budget.